Poorya-Rajabi/three.js-practice/README.md

 * OrbitControls: similar to the controls we made with more features (simon website)
 * TrackballControls : like orbitControl without the vertical angle limit
 * TransformControls: changes objects position
-* DragControls: can be used to provide a drag'n'drop interaction.
+* DragControls: can be used to provide a drag and drop interaction.

 ```js
 import { OrbitControls } from "three/examples/jsm/controls/OrbitControls"